hindutva/hindutva.github.io/content/main/rivals/dubious-bAbaisms/sikhism/sects.md

 - Nihang groups consume cannabis or shaheedi degh (ਭੰਗ).
 - Some Nihangs don’t even lie down - they snooze in sitting posture.
 - Highly war-like.
+- Nihangs foregather in their hundreds at Anandpur, on the occasion of the festival of Hola Mohalla and display their martial skills.

 #### Influence
 > Nihangs are slowly becoming a ‘fashion’, esp among expats.
 I suspect partly this is because Nihangs do Jhatka and also imbibe Bhang - so those Sikh youth who don’t think meat or bhang are a problem, gravitate there.